top of page

 CONCLUSION

-Someone who is a single mother working a full-time job and struggling to get her business up and running does not have the same opportunities and resources as a businessman with a stay-at-home wife who is single-handedly raising their six children (who, incidentally, are often the ones spouting tone-deaf productivity advice.
-The businessmen, not the children).
+Someone who is a single mother working a full-time job does not have the same opportunities and resources as a businessman with a stay-at-home wife who is single-handedly raising their six children.
+The businessman who, incidentally, is often one of the people spouting tone-deaf productivity advice, while failing to mention the real reason they can get all that stuff done.

 In conclusion, take productivity advice with a pinch of salt, especially if you have many competing responsibilities in your life.
-Pay attention to the strategies which work for people in similar situations to yourself, not the six-figure dudebros who 'make time' for their daily meditation, gym visit, and homemade kale smoothie (and somehow fail to mention the real reason they can do those things).
+Pay attention to the strategies which work for people in similar situations to yourself.
+Focus your energy on the parts of your life that matter most to you, and do everything else to the bare minimum standard (if at all).
+It sounds morbid, but what do you want your loved ones to speak about in your eulogy?

 BEFORE YOU GO…